You will need to give attention to ports in multiple cases.

 # Start Variablesport="27015"sourcetvport="27020"clientport="27005"ip="0.0.0.0"

-You can use any port as long as it is not already in use and it is up to admins how to setup port allocation.
-It is recommended that ports are close together and sequential i.e 27015,27016,27017 to save confusion.
-Some servers ports by default are not sequential, however, there is nothing stopping an admin from changing this.
-Example for source servers; you could set the port 27015, sourcetv port 27016, client port 27018.
+You can use any port as long as it is not already in use and it is up to you to set up port allocation.
+It is recommended that ports are close together and sequential i.e 27015, 27016, 27017 to save confusion.
+Some servers ports by default are not sequential, however, there is nothing stopping you from changing this.
+Example for source engine game servers; you could set the port 27015, source tv port 27016, client port 27018.
 The next game server instance could simply follow on from this.

-Home servers are a great way to experiment with game servers or can be used as a permanent option if you have the bandwidth.
+Home servers are a great way to experiment with game servers, for LAN partys or can be used as a permanent option if you have the bandwidth.
 There are extra steps required on your home router to allow external access to your game server.
 This will normally involve opening ports on the router firewall and/or port forwarding.
-See this link for basic instuctions.
+See this link for basic instructions.
 See your router's manual for specific instructions.